-- Articulating a vision for land use planning in the whole of the City of Ryde; and - Providing a single mechanism that coordinates and focuses Council's planning activities.
+- Articulating a vision for land use planning in the whole of the City of Ryde - Providing a single mechanism that coordinates and focuses Council's planning activities

 Part of the LPS involves the assessment of transport options.
 The assessment involves a focus on the implementation of transport integration and land use principles and accessibility planning at local level across the City of Ryde.
 Accessibility planning seeks to encourage travel by environmentally sustainable modes, such active transport.
-This includes walking and cycling, forms of transport that are based on human propulsion.
+This includes walking and cycling forms of transport that are based on human propulsion.

 Sustainable modes of transport are those that have lower environmental, economic and social impacts than single occupant, private use vehicles.
+PAMP recommendations will help to encourage travel by environmentally sustainable modes, which is an objective of the Local Planning Study.